 Change all your clocks/watches at once.
 This helps you believe the time has changed, so you can be consistent for your young child.
 If you have somewhere to be on Saturday, try to use the “new” time to keep oriented,

 Remember that a child’s wake-up time predicts his or her nap and bed times.
-If you have a child who is sensitive to change, he or she may have trouble going to sleep at their “regular” time when the clock has sprung forward.
-To the internal body clock, it feels like an hour early.
+If you have a child who is sensitive to change, he or she may have trouble going to sleep at their “regular” time when the clock has just moved.
+To the internal body clock, it feels like an hour early or late, depending on the time of year and the direction of the time change.

 Reinforce weekday wake-up, nap, and bed times to help your child adjust.
 Be prepared for being a little off-kilter the first few days; naps may be shorter or harder to achieve altogether, but they will come back.